 - Transferring Residents: For residents who are switching units / bedspaces within the University Apartment system, we always attempt to extend the current lease (from May into June) to accommodate a period of overlap to move from one apartment to the other.
 This information will be communicated to residents shortly prior to the start of the new leasing term.
 As a general rule, residents should be prepared to move within the few weeks leading up to or following their new lease start date.

-- Early Move-Ins: As mentioned, leases traditionally end on May 31st.
+- New Residents / Early Move-Ins: As mentioned, leases traditionally end on May 31st.
 Therefore, summer move-ins prior to the mid-June date are typically not possible.
 However, after signing their lease, students may simply submit an early move-in request via email.
 Earlier move-ins to the apartments are accommodated when possible.
 (Early move-ins do not apply for transferring residents; our office will provide specific moving dates for you).

-- New Residents / Temporary Housing: For students moving into the University Apartments from the residence halls or off campus, temporary residence hall accommodations are typically become available during finals week in May, and can be utilized for any amount of time over the summer.
+- Temporary Housing: For students moving into the University Apartments from the residence halls or off campus, temporary residence hall accommodations typically become available during finals week in May, and can be utilized for any amount of time over the summer.
 This temporary option can be used to bridge the gap prior to apartment move-in during mid-June.

 While the flexible-length leases in the University Apartments are joint leases, the summer term - and summer term alone - is treated as an individual lease.
 This grants additional flexibility to students whose summer plans may differ from those of their roommates.